-You know what the crazy thing is?
+Do you know what the crazy thing is?
 It’s a cycle, man.
 If you don’t break the cycle, your kids are going to do it, too.
 My family did it, and I did it.
 You know, it got to the point where I saw the pattern from my great-grandfather to my grandfather to my dad to me.
 It was just a chain effect.
 I didn’t know this until I became an addict.
-The only way is breaking the cycle.
+The only way is to break the cycle.
 If you start doing it, your kids are going to start doing it, too.
 That’s my number one piece of advice.

 PWS: That’s really sound advice.
 Have you encouraged your kids to go a similar path as you by going into sports or wrestling?

 KURT ANGLE: You know what?
 I have, and unfortunately, my two older kids don’t live with me, so I have no control over that.
 They both have dabbled in sports.
 My son Kody will most likely become a pro wrestler, which I’m not, you know, I can’t tell him what to do.
 He’s only ten years old.
 But he is just so obsessed with it.
 He also has autism, and he is a special kid.
 I love him to death.
 He’s a terrific kid.
 He’s more interested in pro wrestling than any other sports.